 Book Dumb: His main method of turning stuff on or off pretty much consists of hitting it ("Stupid, eh *whack*!
 Stupid, eh *whack*!
 Stupid computer *whack*!), yet he can build a remote vest-controlled animatronic robot, as seen in "Long Dag Night."
 Dag certainly qualifies.

 Genius Ditz: He has his moments, such as when he cured an incurable disease in "Stinky Toe".

 Girls Have Cooties: Is grossed out about the prospect of having a girlfriend.
 This actually becomes a part of the plot in the episode "The Mighty Knothead."
-Wierdly enough, near the begining of said episode, Dag seems a little smitten with the raccoons' leader.
+Weirdly enough, near the beginning of said episode, Dag seems a little smitten with the raccoons' leader.
 It's only after she declares he has to be her boyfriend that he freaks.

-He also fell in love with a Fish Hook though that was protrayed as a girl
+He also fell in love with a Fish Hook though that was portrayed as a girl

 Green-Eyed Monster: Many episodes seem to focus on his envy of Norbert when good things happen to the latter.
 Take the episode "Gift Hoarse", for example, when his jealousy over Norb getting a cooler Arbor Day gift than him drives the rest of the episode.

 Super Strength: Yes, really.
 In one episode, his attempt to build a dam over the "Little Meanie" river saw him carry a tree the size of a mountain by himself.
 In another, he can be seen hauling huge piles of pipes, metal and wood that would ordinarily be too heavy for just one beaver to carry.

 Vitriolic Best Buds: With Daggett.
 Most times he can't stand him, but doesn't seem to mind and even likes it when Daggett helps him find his groove in "Un-Barry-able."